Wander Franco Player Props: Rays vs. Dodgers

-The Tampa Bay Rays, including Wander Franco (.229 batting average in his past 10 games), take on starter Noah Syndergaard and the Los Angeles Dodgers at Tropicana Field, Friday at 6:40 PM ET.
+The Tampa Bay Rays, including Wander Franco (.400 slugging percentage in past 10 games, including zero home run), battle starting pitcher Clayton Kershaw and the Los Angeles Dodgers at Tropicana Field, Saturday at 4:10 PM ET.

-In his previous game he had a one-hit performance (1-for-2) against the Blue Jays.
+He had two hits (going 2-for-4 with an RBI) in his most recent game against the Dodgers.

 Wander Franco Game Info & Props vs. the Dodgers